Gui774ume/etrace/README.md

       --input string          input file to parse data from --json                  parse and dump the data retrieved from kernel space in the JSON format.
 This option might lead to more lost events than the --raw option and more CPU usage
   -l, --log-level string      log level, options: panic, fatal, error, warn, info, debug or trace (default "info")
-      --raw                   dump the data retrieved from kernel space without parsing it, use this option instead of the --json option to reduce the amount of lost events.
-You can ask ETrace to parse a raw dump using the --input option
+      --raw                   dump the data retrieved from kernel space without parsing it, use this option instead of the --json option to reduce the amount of lost events, and reduce the CPU usage of ETrace.
+You can ask ETrace to parse a --raw dump using the --input option
       --stats                 show syscall statistics (default true)
       --stdout                parse and dump the data retrieved from kernel space to the console.
 This option might lead to more lost events than the --raw option and more CPU usage.
   -s, --syscall stringArray   list of syscalls to filter, leave empty to capture everything